gisikw/sonatina/README.md

 [![NPM Package Version](https://img.shields.io/npm/v/sonatina)](https://www.npmjs.com/package/sonatina)

 **Sonatina** is a small library for composing declarative state and imperative behaviors.
-It helps you reconcile updates to a state tree with side effects or mutations - cleanly and predictably.
+It helps you reconcile changes to application state with side effects and mutations - cleanly and predictably.

 > ⚠️ **Warning: This project is still experimental.**
 >